9uant-brain/JFET_METER/README.md

 ## Coding Process

 What is essential purpose of this hardware?
 It is measuring.
 But, arduino measurement varies because it only can measure relatively with VCC.
-And VCC, it fully depends on usb port which is powered by PC or usb adapters.
-They aren't same voltage.
+And VCC, it fully depends on usb port voltage which is powered by PC or usb adapters.
+They aren't same.
+Because of it, I had to add calibration code.

+### Calibration

+In arduino nano chip (ATmega328P), there is internal reference voltage (1.1V ±10%) mostly constant regardless of condition.
+So, if I compare this reference with VCC, I can figure out VCC value.
+If I measure internal voltage, it varies with VCC, as I explained, every voltage measurement are relative with VCC.